It's a God Idea

 How far is to far?

 What this question is really asking is how close can i get to sin without really sinning.
-Or how bad can I be with our really being bad.
-It doesn't consider your purity, your holyness, or the other person.
-A question like this asks what can I get or do without getting in big trouble.
+Or how bad can I be without really being bad.
+It doesn't consider your purity, your holiness, or the other person.
+A question like this asks, what can I get or do without getting in big trouble.

 John 10:10 " I have come that you may have life and have it to the fullest"

 This is a trick questions because it shows a complete lack if understanding about relationship with Jesus.
 Christianity is not about rules, it's about life.
 If we live life just trying to figure out what rules I need for follow or how close can I get to sin without sinning we will inevitably fall and fail.

 It's like saying to your best friend, "how horrible can I treat you and you would still be my friend?
 How mean and rude can I be to you and you would still like me?
 What awful things can I do to you; can I gossip about you, steal your girlfriend, treat you like garbage?
 I want to know what is the line that I can treat you terribly, but you'll still be my friend.